alekratz/colorhash/README.md

 override the most recent version of the file; this has happened with me and Chrome looking at the Github page for this project.

+Palette selection is questionable.
+It's mostly based on the hash itself, but the colors chosen are sort of arbitrary, and certain color profiles are omitted based on the author's personal taste.
+For example, the color palette for "light yellow" is omitted because it's hard to look at and distinguish, while dark yellow is kept because it doesn't have that problem.
+If palettes are ever removed or added in the future, this will have a cascading effect on palette selection, since this is done by taking the sum of all of the bytes in the hash mod the number of palettes available.
+As the software evolves, a colorhash made 5 years ago may have a different look today.

 # Examples

 See the examples directory.